maxrmorrison/promonet/README.md

 ## Configuration

-TODO
+TODO - add link

-Additional configuration files for experiments described in our paper can be found in `config/`.
+We use `yapem` for experiment configuration.
+Configuration files for experiments described in our paper can be found in `config/`.

 ## Generation